 Terminal on Line Configuration Settings Description Terminal Type Enter text to describe the type of terminal.
 The text will be sent to a host via IAC.
 Note: IAC means, "interpret as command."
 It is a way to send commands over the network such as send break or start echoing .
 Login Connect Menu Select the interface to display when the user logs in.
 Choices are: Enabled = shows the Login Connect Menu.
 Disabled = shows the CLI Exit Connect Menu Select whether to display a choice for the user to exit the Login Connect Menu and reach the CLI.
 Choices are: Enabled = a choice allows the user to exit to the CLI.
 Disabled = there is no exit to the CLI.
-Send Break Enter the Send Break control character.
-If this specified character is received by the serial line, it will not be sent to the line; instead the line output will be forced inactive.
-Sample setting: <control>Y. Blank the field to set to <none>.</none></control> Break Duration Enter the time in milliseconds for how long the spacing condition will be placed on the line when a break is sent.
+Send Break Enter a Send Break control character, e.g., <control> Y, or blank to disable.</control> When the Send Break control character is received from the network on its way to the serial line, it is not sent to the line; instead, the line output is forced to be inactive (the break condition).
+Break Duration Enter how long the break should last in milliseconds.
 Echo Applies only to Connect Mode Telnet connections, not to Accept Mode.
 Only disable Echo if your terminal echoes, in which case you will see double of each character typed.